 Gerard Burke, director of Your Business Your Future Ltd and Senior Visiting Fellow at the Cass Business School

-"Businesses of all types in every sector are capable of significant growth.
-The constraining factor isn't the business model – it's the ambition and capability of the owner-manager, although it may take longer to grow in some sectors and some business models can be scaled more quickly than others.
+"Businesses of all types and in every sector are capable of significant growth.
+The constraining factor often isn't the business model - it's the ambition and capability of the owner-manager, although it may take longer to grow in some sectors and some business models can be scaled more quickly than others.

 "Many owners simply don't want their business to be large.
 Most owners want their business to be better, but that doesn't necessarily mean significantly bigger.
 Also, the level of ambition an owner has tends to vary over the life of their business - and there's nothing wrong with that.

 "Some owners with ambitious growth plans don't have the management and leadership capability to achieve them.
 The more far-sighted recognise this and invest in their own development.

 "If you are to achieve significant growth, your processes and systems will need to change.
 And people who were right at the start may not be right as the business grows.
 The owner will have to change his or her own behaviour and move from 'hero' to 'strategist', which is a great challenge and often one of the biggest barriers to growth.